teuben/teunix/Install/kde6.md

 - Wayland seems to prevent emacs-gui from resizing

+- Icons from System Tray seem to disappear sometimes....  do these help: sudo service bluetooth restart sudo systemctl restart bluetooth or I can use restart_kde

+- Serious issue sometimes when switching desktops too fast, scrollbar can do it, should be disabled or binding to another action?
+It will otherwise lock the system, only reboot comes out.

 ## My KDE Setup (short version)

 Notes for Ubuntu 25.04 - KDE Plasma 6.3.3 / Frameworks 6.12.0 / Qt 6.8.2